c3g/GenPipes/README.md

 To use it, send us an e-mail at [mugqic_pipelines@googlegroups.com](mailto:mugqic_pipelines@googlegroups.com).

-You can also report bugs at [bioinformatics.service@mail.mcgill.ca](mailto:bioinformatics.service@mail.mcgill.ca).
+You can also report bugs at [pipelines@computationalgenomics.ca](mailto:pipelines@computationalgenomics.ca).

 * Messages should not be sent directly to our team members.
 The generic e-mail addresses above are viewable by all of us and facilitate the follow-up of your request.
 * Choose a meaningful subject for your message.